rwsite/updatepulse-server/README.md

 For generic packages, the steps involved entirely depend on the language used to write the package and the update process of the target platform.
 You may refer to the documentation found [here](https://github.com/anyape/updatepulse-server/blob/main/docs/generic.md).

-Dummy packages are available in the [UpdatePulse Server Integration Examples](https://github.com/Anyape/updatepulse-server-integration) repository.
+Dummy packages are available in the [UpdatePulse Server Integration](https://github.com/Anyape/updatepulse-server-integration) repository.

 Unless "Enable VCS" is checked in "Version Control Systems", you need to manually upload the packages zip archives (and subsequent updates) in `wp-content/updatepulse-server/packages` or `CloudStorageUnit://updatepulse-packages/`.
 A package needs to be a valid generic package, or a valid WordPress plugin or theme package, and in the case of a plugin the main plugin file must have the same name as the zip archive.
 For example, the main plugin file in `package-slug.zip` would be `package-slug.php`.